-It’s crucial that you visit the dog hotels that you are considering and take a look around before leaving your pup there.
+It’s crucial that you visit the establishment that you are considering and take a look around before leaving your pup there.
 You can even take your dog with you if they allow it.
-When looking around the facility pay attention to specific things, including:
+When looking around the facility, pay attention to specific things, including the below.

 - Does the dog hotel smell clean or does it smell musty, like urine, or feces?

 - Is there a good airflow system in the hotel?